 The Aerosol project provides independently validated, high quality algorithms for processing long-term records of global aerosol properties from European satellite instruments.

-The Biomass project provides global maps of above-ground biomass for four epochs (mid 1990s, 2010, 2017 and 2018), with these being capable of supporting quantification of biomass change.
+The Biomass project currently provides global maps of above-ground biomass for five epochs (2010, 2017, 2018, 2019 and 2020), with these being capable of supporting quantification of biomass change.

 Climate Modelling User Group (CMUG)